xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 =====
+* Aug 1, 2024.
+Check out our latest [work](https://arxiv.org/pdf/2407.16667) of context-aware jailbreaking on large language model (LLM).
+It uncovers 60+ security risks from OpenAI marketplace applications!

 * Mar 1, 2024.
 Our work on defending adversarial learning attacks against bio-authentication systems is accepted to USENIX Security 2024!

-* Nov 17, 2023.
-I defended my PhD thesis successfully!

 * Sep 8, 2023.
 Gave talks about Software Supply Chain Security at IBM Research, USA and Texas A&M University.